On the Relations between Fermion Masses and Isospin Couplings in the Microscopic Model

 The 24 known quarks and leptons arise as eigenmode excitations of a tetrahedral fiber structure, which is made up from 4 tetrons and extends into 3 extra `internal' dimensions.
 While the laws of gravity are due to the elastic properties of the tetron bonds\cite{bodogravity}, particle physics interactions take place within the internal fibers, with the characteristic internal energy being the Fermi scale.
 All ordinary matter quarks and leptons are constructed as quasiparticle excitations of this internal fiber structure.
 Since the quasiparticles fulfill Lorentz covariant wave equations, they perceive the universe as a 3+1 dimensional spacetime continuum.

 More in detail, the ground state of our universe looks like illustrated in Fig. 1.
 In this figure the tetrahedrons (=`fibers') extend into the 3 extra dimensions.
 The picture is a little misleading because in the tetron model physical space and the extra (`internal') dimensions are assumed to be completely orthogonal.
-This means the whole game has to be played within a larger, at least 6 dimensional space, 3 physical dimensions and 3 internal ones\footnote{There are indications that the system actually lives in 7+1 dimensions instead of 6+1; this however does not play a role in the calculations presented on the following pages.}.
+This means the whole game has to be played within a larger, at least 6 dimensional space, 3 physical dimensions and 3 internal ones\footnote{There are indications that the system actually lives in 7+1 dimensions instead of 6+1; this does not alter the calculations and results presented in this article, but may be important for an overall understanding of the structure of the universe.
+Details are discussed in Appendix D.}.

 Each tetrahedron in Fig. 1 is made up from 4 tetrons, depicted as dots.
 With respect to the decomposition of $SO(6,1)\rightarrow SO(3,1)\times SO(3)$ into the (3+1)-dimensional base space and the 3-dimensional internal space, a tetron $\Psi$ possesses spin $\frac{1}{2}$ and isospin $\frac{1}{2}$.
 This means it can rotate both in physical space and in the extra dimensions, and corresponds to the fact that $\Psi$ decomposes into an isospin doublet $\Psi=(U,D)$ of two ordinary SO(3,1) Dirac fields U and D.